warber0x/Libnfc_custom_function/Custom_Function_method_1.md

 ```

-As you noticed, there are two functions here:
+As you noticed, there are two functions:
 - pn53x_initiator_SRx_ext
 - pn53x_initiator_SRx

-The second one is the function that exists in the "pn53x.c" and  calls the first, the first function contains all the logic but it doesn't exists in the "pn53x.h"
+The second one is the function that exists in the "pn53x.c" that calls the first, the first one contains all the logic but it doesn't exists in the "pn53x.h"

-5- now go to nfc.h and add these:
+5- now go to nfc.h and add these prototypes:

 ```C